Florida Personal Injury Attorney

 Maritime Accidents: Jones Act and Longshore Claims

 If you make your living on the water as a merchant seaman or longshoreman and were badly injured in an accident on navigable waters, you may be entitled to compensation and benefits under the Jones Act.
-This federal law allows you to file a direct lawsuit against your employer or ship owner for damages you suffered on the job regardless of whether your employer was at fault.
+This federal law allows you to file a direct lawsuit against your employer or ship-owner for damages you suffered on the job.

 In fact, benefits include maintenance and cure.
 Maintenance is a monthly amount of money for you to pay your bills while you are recovering from your injury and cure is compensation for medical expenses associated with your injury or illness.
-By federal law, Jones Act claims must be filed within seven days of the injury.
+The Jones Act is covered by federal law and we have handled these claims for more than 20 years.

 Golf Cart Accidents